 The tiny ‘Strict’ option in there is to determine whether you want the research to be done for exact phrases or phrases containing the keyword.
 As I’d like to investigate general keywords (WordPress, plugin, seo), I have left this option unchecked:

 All results can be sorted, by the way.
 Just click the (blue) title of a column.
-First thing that comes to mind is that the Google Keyword Planner shows 550K searches for WordPress in January 2015.
+The first thing that comes to mind is that the Google Keyword Planner shows 550K searches for WordPress in January 2015.
 Bing Webmaster Tools shows 60K.
 We’ve already mentioned that the search volume in Google’s keyword planner isn’t always useful, and the same must apply to these Bing numbers.

 The $-icon behind the keyword is a hint.
 You can actually buy the keyword here directly.
 That’s pretty straightforward :)